KneesDev/Instant-Cleaner/README.md

 ## Usage

-To use the program, simply run **Instant-Cleaner.exe** and select a mode.
+To use the program, simply run **the downloaded executable** and select a mode.

 ## Variables